 Behind the Anger

-When he has screamed, beaten up everything in the room, is exhausted, when there is nothing else left, chances are very good that he’s beginning to feel another emotion.
+When he has screamed, beaten up everything in the room, is exhausted, and when there is nothing else left, chances are very good that he’s beginning to feel another emotion.
 It may be fear.
 He may be frightened that he just beat up everything in the world important to him and he’s all alone.
-Or it may be fear mixed with loneliness, or it may be tremendous sadness, or it may be shame.
-At that point, we can choreograph a scene depicting when he’s felt this sadness or shame or fear before in his life.
-When we can access a new emotion, the healing begins to take place.
+Or it may be fear mixed with loneliness, or it may be tremendous sadness, or it may be a shame.
+At that point, we can choreograph a scene depicting when he’s felt this sadness or shame, or fear before in his life.
+When we can access a new emotion, healing begins to take place.
 Chances are this man who can get really angry, doesn’t cry easily.
-During groups, he may be able to cry, or feel sorrow, shame or grief.
-Then when I ask him the question, “Are we finished now?” he says “yes.”
+During groups, he may be able to cry or feel sorrow, shame, or grief.
+Then when I ask him the question, “Are we finished now?” he says “Yes.”

 When the man who has always been angry gets in touch with his loneliness or sadness, he may be afraid that he’ll never stop crying or feeling sad.
 But there is nothing more healing for a person who’s been angry all his life than to feel some sadness for a few weeks.
 Likewise, if the man who is afraid to feel anger because he’ll be out of control takes a chance, he will discover that the anger ends, and he will find other emotions.
 The pendulum must swing in both directions.